 "So many times people in the pew and the pulpit say, well how did all this get started?
 How did psychology descend to its present level? . . .
 How did political science produce our political thought, produce the dictatorships which are engulfing the modern world?
 Why are we in the economic mess in which we are today?
 Why is sociology such a jumble of immorality?
 Why is education as it is today?
 Why is art so meaningless? . . .
 Why is modern music an affront to the modern ears as well as to the mind and ear of God? . . .
 Why are all these things? . . .

 "I would suggest to you that if you will follow this course with thought and care, you will finally come to see the answer to the questions which haunt us today in Western society." -- Singer, C. Gregg (1910-1999), in the "Apologetics" series of 24 lectures using FROM RATIONALISM TO IRRATIONALITY: THE DECLINE OF THE WESTERN MIND FROM THE RENAISSANCE TO THE PRESENT (1979) as the text, and delivered in Decatur, Georgia, beginning November, 1979.

 Dr. C. Gregg Singer, Apologetics, 56 min.

-CGS189 #05: The Departure from the Biblical View in Constitutional Government
+The Departure From the Biblical View in Constitutional Government

 Dr. C. Gregg Singer, Decline of American Culture